horia141/horia141.github.io/_career/2022-05-22-my-suggested-reading.md

 * [Peopleware](https://horia141.com/peopleware-review.html) - teams are the unit of building software, and happy and gelled teams are the unit of building software effectively.
 This book is all about that, plus a lot more about interviewing, development processes, etc.
+* [Managing Humans](https://horia141.com/book_reviews/2022-08-08-managing-humans-review) - anecdotes and war stories
+ from the author's long and storied career.
+A lot of tactical lessons here, but all well worth having in your arsenal.
 * [Help Them Grow Or Watch Them Go](https://horia141.com/help-them-grow-or-watch-them-go-review.html) - a very short book on career conversations with your teammates, and how to be active and proactive in their career journeys.
 * [Radical Candor](https://horia141.com/radical-candor-review.html) - a book about providing (and receiving) feedback